hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Restore MySQL database

-B﻿efore showing the database restore, I﻿ will first delete some table from MySQL database to simulate a loss of data.
+B﻿efore showing the database restore, I﻿ will first delete a table from MySQL database to simulate a loss of data.
 Then, I will perform the database recovery using the Kasten K10.

 **1. Delete table**